ikappaki/scittlets/README.md

   <version> <scittlet> <file>: Update the HTML FILE with dependencies for the SCITTLET in VERSION.
 ```

-The first time you add a scittlet dependency to an HTML file, the script will prompt you to insert dependency markers inside the `<head>` section:
+The first time you try to add a scittlet dependency to an HTML file, the script will prompt you to insert dependency markers inside the `<head>` section:
 ```bash
 $ npx nbb scripts/deps_update.cljs :latest scittlets.reagent.mermaid d:/scittlets-slides/index.html
 ...